mrhavens/DockerTrap/README.md

 1. Firewall rules are bugged and more restrictive than intended
 2. Logging with auditd is still bugged and not working as intended
-3. Docker API honeypot `apitrap` needs a lot of work; this is intended to be avaliable to each Docker container
+3. Docker API honeypot `apitrap.sh` needs a lot of work (or replaced); this is intended to be avaliable to each Docker container
 4. Auto install still needed

 ## Installation